maswang32/latentfouriertransform/README.md

   reference clip while preserving patterns at a chosen latent frequency band.
 - `blend`: blending (Sec 4.3).
 Blends two reference clips, taking patterns at different latent frequency bands from each.
-This mode is also used for the isolation / "zoom in" experiment (Sec 4.5) via a self-blending configuration described in Appendix A.8 of the paper.
+This mode is also used for the isolation / "zoom in" experiment (Sec 4.5), where the two "reference" clips are actually the same clip (self-blending).

 **`baseline_name`** accepts any individual baseline or a group alias: